List of modern great powers: China (1971–)

 China started to be seen as a great power after World War II as one of the Four Policemen and principal Allies of World War II.
 After its victory in the Chinese Civil War, the Korean War in 1950–1953 and the Sino-Soviet split in the 1960s, the People's Republic of China emerged as one of the main players in international geopolitics during the late Cold War, with its status as a recognized nuclear weapons state in the 1960s.
-China was officially recognized as one of the permanent members of the UN Security Council in 1971.
+The People's Republic was officially recognized as the sole legitimate government of China to the United Nations, and as such one of the permanent members of the UN Security Council, in 1971.
+After the motion passed, China was gradually recognized as a great power.

 Currently, China has the world's second-largest population, second-largest GDP per country, and the largest economy in the world by PPP since 2013 according to The Economist.
 China created the Belt and Road Initiative, which according to analysts has been a geostrategic effort to take a more significant role in global affairs and challenge US post-war hegemony.
 It has also been argued that China co-founded the Asian Infrastructure Investment Bank and New Development Bank to compete with the World Bank and the International Monetary Fund in development finance.
-In 2015, China launched the Made in China 2025 strategic plan to further develop its manufacturing sector.
+In 2015, China launched the Made in China 2025 strategic plan to develop its manufacturing sector further.
 There have been debates on the effectiveness and practicality of these programs in promoting China's global status.

 On a foreign exchange rate basis, some estimates in 2020 and early 2021 said that China could overtake the U.S. in 2028, or 2026 if the Chinese currency further strengthened.
 As of July 2021, Bloomberg L.P. analysts estimated that China may either overtake the U.S. to become the world's biggest economy in the 2030s or never be able to reach such a goal.

 The nation receives continual coverage in the popular press of its emerging superpower status, and has been identified as a rising or emerging economic growth and military superpower by academics and other experts.
-The "rise of China" has been named the top news story of the 21st century by the Global Language Monitor, as measured by the number of appearances in the global print and electronic media, on the Internet and blogosphere, and in social media.
+The "rise of China" has been named the top news story of the 21st century by the Global Language Monitor, as measured by its appearances in global print and electronic media, on the Internet and in the blogosphere, and on social media.
 The term "Second Superpower" has been applied by scholars to the possibility that the People's Republic of China could emerge with global power and influence on par with the United States.
 The potential for the two countries to form stronger relations to address global issues is sometimes referred to as the Group of Two.